ninjudd/lein-protobuf/README.md

     :proto-path "path/to/proto"

-To compile all `.proto` files this directory, just run:
+To compile all `.proto` files in this directory, just run:

     lein protobuf